R vs SAS CMH

 We present 5 archetype test scenarios that illustrate diverging results, possibly related to sparse data and possibly considered edge cases.

-Number Schema Variables Relevant Test Description
+Number Schema (XxYxK) Variables Relevant Test Description

 3 2x2x3 X = TRTP, Y = SEX, K = RACE General Association Gives back NaN in R because RACE is very imbalanced